Until engines were invented, the only way to power a

 find out how they work!

-Photo: Left: Outboard motors are perfect for powering a RIB (rigid inflatable boat) like this.
+Photo: Outboard motors are perfect for powering a RIB (rigid-hull inflatable boat) like this.

-Unlike a car engine, which is often at the front, outboards are always at the back.
+Unlike a car engine, which is often at the front, outboards are always at the back (just below the flag on this picture).
 That's because they need to create

 a backward-pushing draft of water to push a boat forward (an example of Newton's third law of motion).